Ernst Haeckel: Awards and honors

 Haeckel was elected as a member to the American Philosophical Society in 1885.
 He was awarded the title of Excellency by Kaiser Wilhelm II in 1907 and the Linnean Society of London's prestigious Darwin-Wallace Medal in 1908.
 In the United States, Mount Haeckel, a 13418 ft summit in the Eastern Sierra Nevada, overlooking the Evolution Basin, is named in his honour, as is another Mount Haeckel, a 2941 m summit in New Zealand; and the asteroid 12323 Haeckel.

 In Jena he is remembered with a monument at Herrenberg (erected in 1969), an exhibition at Ernst-Haeckel-Haus, and at the Jena Phyletic Museum, which continues to teach about evolution and share his work to this day.

 The ratfish, Harriotta haeckeli is named in his honor.
+T.H.
+Huxley named Bathybius haeckelii after him.

 The research vessel Ernst Haeckel is named in his honor.

 In 1981, a botanical journal called Ernstia was started being published in the city of Maracay, Venezuela.

 In 2013, Ernstia, a genus of calcareous sponges in the family Clathrinidae.
 The genus was erected to contain five species previously assigned to Clathrina.
 The genus name honors Ernst Haeckel for his contributions towards sponge taxonomy and phylogeny.